migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L13.md

 *6 In all your ways acknowledge Him, And He will make your paths straight."*

-**C. Practical guidance**
+### C. Practical guidance

-1\.
-Be filled with the Spirit of God
+1. Be filled with the Spirit of God

-2\.
-Obedient to The Word of God – Scripture
+2. Obedient to The Word of God – Scripture

-3\.
-Our desire must be one of willingness to seek God and to do His will
+3. Our desire must be one of willingness to seek God and to do His will

-4\.
-Have a desire to be Sanctified
+4. Have a desire to be Sanctified

-5\.
-Focus on things above
+5. Focus on things above

-6\.
-Seek wisdom
+6. Seek wisdom

-7\.
-Seek Godly counsel
+7. Seek Godly counsel

-**If all of the above are in place then … Follow the desires of your heart!**
+heart!**